 - Do I need a medical certificate clearing me for work, school, university or other settings?

-- Do I need to isolate myself if I have returned from holiday in China?
+- Do I need to isolate myself if I have returned from overseas?

-- Someone in my household recently returned from China and is self-isolating.
-I did not travel to China or have contact with anyone infected with COVID-19.
+- Someone in my household is a close contact of a COVID-19 case and is self-isolating.
+I did not have contact with anyone infected with COVID-19.
 Do I need to self-isolate too?

 - How can I access groceries and medicines while in home isolation?